Fall 2014 Groups

 Who will facilitate the groups and how?

-All groups will be facilitated by one or more staff members from the Counseling Center.
+All groups will be facilitated by one or more professional counselors from the Counseling Center.
 The facilitator's top priority is to encourage a safe and supportive environment for the group members.
 In doing so, the facilitator(s) will provide enough structure to keep the group moving forward, but ensure enough freedom to encourage member participation and ownership.
-Some of the roles of the facilitator(s) are to ensure that the group expectations are set and upheld, facilitate the group discussion, provide feedback/observations and assist group members as appropriate.
+Some of the roles of the facilitator(s) are to ensure that the group expectations are set, understood, and upheld; facilitate the group discussion; provide feedback/observations; and assist group members as appropriate.

 Why is group counseling beneficial?

 Often, individual concerns pertain to relationships or other skills that may be well-suited for a group setting.
 Groups can provide a welcoming and supportive atmosphere in which students may connect with others who may be experiencing similar concerns.
 Groups also provide the opportunity for new insights to be gleaned from others and/or new behaviors that to be "tested" with these supportive individuals.

 During the first group session, expectations, including confidentiality, are clearly communicated.
 Due to the nature of groups, the group members must agree to maintain the confidentiality of the group discussions and process.
 In other words, all members are expected to agree that "what's happens in group stays in group," assuring the other group members that they will not divulge anything related to the group, including identifying information about its members, in any way outside of the group setting.

 What will be expected of group counseling participants?